GSSA 2020 - Social Theory in Action

 General Course Information

-Course Code GSSA 2020 Course Social Theory in Action Coordinating Unit Gender Studies and Social Analysis Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Prerequisites 12 units of Level I Humanities/Social Sciences courses Incompatible GWSI 2020 Course Description This course introduces students to the ways that social scientists explain (theorise) the social world.
+Course Code GSSA 2020 Course Social Theory in Action Coordinating Unit Gender Studies and Social Analysis Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites At least 12 units of level 1 Arts courses Incompatible GWSI 2020 Course Description This course introduces students to the ways that social scientists explain (theorise) the social world.
 We use a range of contemporary critical social theories to understand and explain current local and global issues (for example, urban graffiti, youth suicide, childhood obesity, politics of space and place, and commodification of sex).
 The teaching environment uses fieldtrips, interactive problem based activities and e-learning strategies to ground theoretical concepts in everyday life.
 This course attracts students from different disciplinary backgrounds and builds knowledge, skill development and professional practice.